 Michelle Kasinec, PhD

 Dr. Michelle Kasinec is the founder of GLIO Counseling Group and a Licensed Professional Counselor, with an Advanced Addictions Specialist Certification.
-Dr. Kasinec is an active member of the National Board of Certified Counselors and trained in outpatient mental health and rehabilitation settings.
-She provides counseling to individuals, couples, and families experiencing psychological and social difficulties.
+Dr. Michelle is an active member of the National Board of Certified Counselors.
+She is fully licensed in Michigan, as well as a licensed online telehealth provider in Florida and trained in outpatient mental health and rehabilitation settings.
+She provides counseling to individuals, couples, and . families experiencing psychological and social difficulties.
 Her diverse clinical work has provided her the knowledge and experience required to work effectively with all age groups.
-Dr. Kasinec has extensive experience working with depression, anxiety, women’s issues, and adolescents.
+Dr. Michelle has extensive experience working with depression, anxiety, women’s issues, and adolescents.
 She has a special interest in working with couples.

 Doctorate in Psychology (PhD)

 Internationally Certified Advanced Alcohol & Drug Counselor (ICAADC)

 National Certified Counselor (NCC)

 Jennifer Corrigan, LMSW